Leon Russianoff: Career

 In 1955, Russianoff became a faculty member of the Manhattan School of Music, a post he held for 35 years.
-His career progressed again when he became a faculty member at the Juilliard School in the following decade.
-(Note: The exact date of appointment is in dispute: The New York Times 1990 quotes the year as 1970, while Porter 1990 says 1972.)
-Along with Michele Zukovsky and Hans-Rudolf Stalder, Russianoff was a contributor to the early International Clarinet Clinics as a presenter and performer; after a successful debut in 1972, he was invited back to deliver his "rapid-fire energetic monologues" and "Russianoff Hours" at every clinic held in the 1970s.
-At the 1973 clinic, Russianoff helped found the International Clarinet Society, (Note: The International Clarinet Society later merged with ClariNetwork International to form the International Clarinet Association.) and was unanimously elected its first vice-president; he resigned in 1976 as the nescesarry commitment rose higher than the time he had available.
+In the early 1970s, he became a faculty member at the Juilliard School.
+(Note: The exact date of appointment is in dispute: The New York Times 1990 and McCutchan 1988 quote the year as 1970, while Porter 1990 states it was in 1972.)
+Along with Michele Zukovsky and Hans-Rudolf Stalder, Russianoff was a contributor to the early International Clarinet Clinics in Denver as a presenter and performer.
+After appearing at the clinic in 1972, he was invited back to deliver his "rapid-fire energetic monologues" and "Russianoff Hours" at every clinic held in the 1970s.
+Russianoff enjoyed attending the clinics, describing them as "a place of idealism and inspiration" that encouraged musical and personal growth.
+At the 1973 clinic, Russianoff helped found the International Clarinet Society, (Note: The International Clarinet Society later merged with ClariNetwork International in 1988 to form the International Clarinet Association.) and was unanimously elected its first vice-president alongside Lee Gibson (editor of The Clarinet, the society's quarterly journal), Robert Schott (secretary-treasurer and librarian), and Ramon Kireilis (president); Russianoff resigned in 1976 because he could not devote the necessary time to the position.

-Late in his 60s, Russianoff returned from his long hiatus to perform a series of at least seven concerts (including one for the Aeolian Chamber Players).
+In his late sixties, Russianoff returned from his long hiatus to perform a series of at least seven concerts (including one for the Aeolian Chamber Players).
 According to Judith Pauley Markovich, a student of Russianoff, his return was mainly due to the support of his wife, who "pinpointed a missing element in Leon's heart [...] that was necessary for him to win against the critical tide of pedantic opinion".
-He continued to lecture into the 1980s, including at the University of Oklahoma Clarinet Symposiums in 1982 and 1987.
-Together with Michael Getzin, David Hite, and Allen Sigel, Russianoff had helped found ClariNetwork International, the organization that sponsored the international Clar-Fest in the same year.
-(Note: The International Clarinet Society later merged with ClariNetwork International to form the International Clarinet Association.)
-By this time, he had attained teaching positions at Brooklyn College, the Catholic University of America, and Queens College.
-In addition to these, Russianoff taught at Teachers College, the State University of New York at Purchase, and the music school of 92nd Street Y at some point in his career.
+Together with Michael Getzin, David Hite, and Allen Sigel, Russianoff later helped found ClariNetwork International c.
+1982, the organization that sponsored the international Clar-Fest in the same year.
+He was featured on WQXR-FM's Great Teachers series in 1981, and continued to lecture and give masterclasses during the 1980s, including at the University of Oklahoma Clarinet Symposiums in 1982 and 1987.
+He made his final masterclass appearance at the joint conference of ClariNetwork International and the International Clarinet Society in 1988.

+As well as the Manhattan School of Music and the Juilliard School, Russianoff taught at Brooklyn College, the Catholic University of America, Queens College, Teachers College, the State University of New York at Purchase, and the music school of 92nd Street Y at some point in his career.
+He was also contracted to teach the clarinetists of the West Point Band at the United States Military Academy.